iagpg/02-api-solid/README.md

 ##RNs (regras de negócio)

-- [ ] Users cannot signin up with an duplicated email;
+- [x ] Users cannot signin up with an duplicated email;
 - [ ] Users cannot make more than one check-in on the same day;
 - [ ] Users cannot check in unless they are within 100 meters of the gym;
 - [ ] The check-in only can be validated within 20 minutes of being created;